stackitcloud/stackit-cli/docs/stackit_server_console.md

-## stackit beta
+## stackit server console

-Contains beta STACKIT CLI commands
+Gets a URL for server remote console

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Gets a URL for server remote console.

 ```
-stackit beta [flags]
+stackit server console SERVER_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
+  Get a URL for the server remote console with server ID "xxx"
-  $ stackit beta --help
+  $ stackit server console xxx

-  Execute a beta command
+  Get a URL for the server remote console with server ID "xxx" in JSON format
-  $ stackit beta MY_COMMAND
+  $ stackit server console xxx --output-format json
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help   Help for "stackit server console"
 ```

 ### Options inherited from parent commands